valvicthe/Hydroxide/README.md

 # Installation and Usage
 > [!WARNING]
-> Before using Hydra, please make sure to understand and fully consent to the warnings provided in the [Disclaimer](https://github.com/MrDiamond64/Hydra?tab=readme-ov-file#disclaimer) section.
+> Before using Hydroxide, please make sure to understand and fully consent to the warnings provided in the [Disclaimer](https://github.com/MrDiamond64/Hydra?tab=readme-ov-file#disclaimer) section.

 ## Installing BepInEx
 [BepInEx](https://github.com/bepinex/bepinex) is a modding framework that allows mods to be created for Unity games.
 Among Us uses Unity as their game engine, so Hydra uses the BepInEx modding framework in order to modify the game.
 Before you get to downloading Hydra, you first need to install BepInEx.
 There are many variants of BepInEx, we will need the il2cpp version specifically as Among Us uses the il2cpp compiler for cross-platform compatability.
 You can download BepInEx from the [Releases](https://github.com/MrDiamond64/Hydra/releases) tab, or you can alternatively get BepInEx binaries from [the BepInEx site](https://builds.bepinex.dev/projects/bepinex_be) if you would like.
 You may notice that BepInEx Il2Cpp has two architectures: x86 and x64, this is important as Among Us can be 32-bit or 64-bit depending on where you downloaded it from.
 The architecture of BepInEx must match the architecture of your Among Us installation.
 As a general rule of thumb, Microsoft Store and Epic Games provide x64 builds of Among Us, and Steam and Itch.io provide x86 builds of the game.
 If you are still unsure, you can open Task Manager by pressing `ctrl` + `shift` + `esc` on your keyboard, finding Among Us in the running processes list, and see if it says "Among Us.exe (32-bit)", if it does then you are using a 32-bit version of Among Us, if not then youare using a 64-bit version of Among Us.